600 take the plunge in unusual St. Petersburg swim

-ST. PETERSBURG, Russia (AP) - More than 600 swimmers from 13 countries have stroked their way through one of Russia's most scenic and historic settings, circling the St. Petersburg island that holds the Peter and Paul Fortress.
+ST. PETERSBURG, Russia (AP) - More than 600 swimmers from 13 countries have stroked their way through one of Russia's most scenic and historic settings on Sunday, circling the St. Petersburg island that holds the Peter and Paul Fortress.

 It is a tough swim not only for its length, but because of strong currents and seaweed in the Neva River.